EssamWisam/MLPath/README.md

 # Model Training
 accuracy = train_model(model)

-# log the accuracy
+# 4. log any metrics if needed
 mlq.log_metrics(accuracy)        # can also do mlq.log_metric(acc=accuracy) so its logged as acc

-mlq.end_quest()
+# 5. End the quest to push the experiment to the table and save as markdown at './'
+mlq.end_quest('./')

+# 6. View the table (only for notebooks)
-mlq.show_table('Radial Basis Pipeline', last_k=10)    # show the table for the last 10 runs
+mlq.show_logs(last_k=10)         # show the table for the last 10 runs

 ```
-After the third run, this shows up under the Quests folder (and the notebook itself):
+This results in the following after three runs shown below the cell in the notebook or the separate markdown file.
 <table>
 <tr>
 <th colspan=4 style="text-align: center; vertical-align: middle;">info</th>